bigwiv/Biopython-cn/chr9.rst

 new history session.
 You then download the records with EFetch by referring to the session (instead of the identifiers).

-9.15.1??Searching for and downloading sequences using the history
+9.15.1  Searching for and downloading sequences using the history
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Suppose we want to search and download all the *Opuntia* rpl16
 nucleotide sequences, and store them in a FASTA file.
 As shown in
-Section?\ `9.14.3 <#sec:entrez-search-fetch-genbank>`__, we can naively
+Section \ `9.14.3 <#sec:entrez-search-fetch-genbank>`__, we can naively
 combine ``Bio.Entrez.esearch()`` to get a list of GI numbers, and then
 call ``Bio.Entrez.efetch()`` to download them all.